 What’s definitely not possible, for me anyway, is to be friends with everybody.
 If friendship, even online friendship, means anything, it means that not everybody is your friend.
 It’s enough for me to have a bunch of people I find interesting.
 It’s nice when something I share resonates with someone and that individual shares my work with their friends.
-It’s especially gratifying when that someone is a respected or admired individual who doesn’t share everything they see.
+It’s especially gratifying when somebody I admire shares my stuff.

-It would be great to create something that is shared and read widely.
-Whether it’s on Facebook or this blog or some other medium is hardly the point.
-The point is saying something worth the time it takes to read.
+It would be great to create something that is well liked and widely shared.
+Whether it’s on Facebook or this blog or some other medium is not the point.
+The point is creating something worth sharing.

 So, why can’t we be Facebook friends?
 Here are some definite turnoffs for me:

-- You are dogmatic to a fault.
+- Dogmatism.
 Example: one former friend keeps saying that organized religion is a cancer.
-No, there are good religious organizations and bad ones, but there are no good cancers.
+No, there are good religious organizations / teachings / people and bad ones.
+There are no good cancers.
 Don’t blame organized religion for everything wrong with the world because you’re an atheist or a closet anarchist.
 That’s just intolerance of a different type.

-- You post horrible stuff for its shock value.
+- Shock and awe campaigning — posting horrible stuff for its shock value.
 Just stop.
 Good intentions don’t justify this.

-- You spread misinformation.
+- Propagandism — spreading fake news and misinformation.
 Not cool.
 Do a little fact checking, a little critical thinking.
 If some else identifies something you’ve posted as likely false, do something (like apologize and delete the propaganda).

 - Hidden agenda or malice.
-Do you actually view us as enemies.
+Do you actually view us as enemies?
 If so, please, unfriend me now.